 Excellent head, neck, and shoulder support.
 Cozy memory foam.
 Designed to wick away moisture.
 Keeps your spine aligned properly.
 Affordable.

-Note this is a fairly firm pillow.
+It is a fairly firm pillow.

 Adjusting the filling of this pillow can be a positive for some, but a hassle for others.